Dog Problems most of us Live with

 1. Safely contain your dog

 Hold your dog to protect your dog.
 First you need to eliminate the chance of running behind your dog’s car.
 The outdoor play area for your dog should be properly fenced and gated.
-If you have an existing fence and gate, make sure that the fence is long and weak enough to prevent it from jumping, where it can jump or hide and frighten drivers.
-If you do not have the option of fencing your entire yard, consider running a dog.
-This small fenced area is a great way for your dog to stay safe and still run.
+If you have an existing fence and gate, make sure that the fence is long and high enough to prevent it from jumping, where it can jump or hide and frighten drivers.
+If you do not have the option of fencing your entire yard, consider a small fenced area called a dog run, a great way for your dog to stay safe and still run.

 2. Teaching the “come” command